Simon Stuart (general): Military career

 Stuart was posted to the United States in 2014 as a student at the Army War College.
 Graduating with a Master of Strategy, he returned to Australia in 2015 as Director General Land Mobility Systems Branch.
 In December 2016, the Director General of the Multinational Force and Observers (MFO), David M. Satterfield, announced that Stuart had been selected as the peacekeeping force's next Force Commander.
 Based in the Sinai Peninsula, the MFO had been established in 1981 to supervise the terms of the peace agreement between Egypt and Israel.
 Stuart assumed command of the MFO from Major General Denis Thompson of Canada on 1 March 2017.
 He was the second Australian, after Major General David Ferguson, to serve as Force Commander of the MFO.
 In the role, Stuart was responsible for more than 1,000 personnel from thirteen countries working to support ongoing security cooperation and resolve disagreements along the Sinai border.

 After more than two and a half years with the MFO, Stuart relinquished command to Major General Evan Williams of New Zealand on 1 December 2019.
 In recognition of his service in the Sinai, Stuart was presented with the MFO's Distinguished Service for Peace Award "for his achievements in reorganizing the MFO's structure and processes in Sinai, strengthening its crucial relationships with the Treaty Parties, and increasing consultation with regional UN organizations."
 Stuart was also awarded the 18 May 1811 Medal from Uruguay, the General Yamazaki Chief of Staff Commendation Award from Japan for his contribution to the first deployment of Japan Self-Defense Forces personnel to the MFO and, in the 2020 Queen's Birthday Honours, he was advanced to Officer of the Order of Australia.
 The citation for the latter praised Stuart's "distinguished service and exceptional leadership" during his tenure as Force Commander.

 Following his return to Australia, Stuart assumed the role of Head Land Capability in January 2020.
 In June 2022, the Deputy Prime Minister and Minister for Defence, Richard Marles, announced that Stuart would be appointed as the next Chief of Army.
 The change of command ceremony took place on 1 July and Stuart officially succeeded Lieutenant General Rick Burr as Chief of Army the following day.
+In October 2023, he was awarded the Army Meritorious Service Star, First Class by General Agus Subiyanto, Chief of Staff of the Indonesian Army.
+On 11 March 2024, he was made a Commander of the Legion of Merit by General Randy George for "excellence in military service".
+In June, Stuart was presented with the Singaporean Meritorious Service Medal (Military) by Singapore's Minister for Defence, Ng Eng Hen.

+In September 2024, Stuart released "Australian Army Contribution to the National Defence Strategy 2024", indicating that army had moved from being a balanced force, to a force focused on operating in littoral zones to Australia's via land, sea and air; and using long-range fires.